Zandr0id/sqUIshy/README.md

 This is a GUI toolkit made with Zig and SDL2.

-I'm hoping to make this as a textbook example usage of Zig to build a large system
+I'm hoping to make this as a textbook example of using Zig to build a large and complex system.

 **Contributions Welcome!**